tangowithcode/tango_with_django_2/manuscript/chapter3.md

 The response should be something like `3.5.5` or `3.5.1`, but any 3.4+ versions of Python should work fine.
 If you need to upgrade or install Python go to the chapter on [setting up your system](#chapter-system-setup).

-If you are using a virtual environment, then ensure that you have activated it - if you don't remember how, then go to our chapter on [virtual environments](#chapter-virtual-environments).
+If you are using a virtual environment, then ensure that you have activated it - if you don't remember how then have a look at our chapter on [virtual environments](#chapter-virtual-environments).

 After verifying your Python installation, check your Django installation.
 In your terminal window, run the Python interpreter by issuing the following command.